Partner with us

 Andrew has been a general practitioner for 30 years and is currently a staff specialist in general practice at the Fairfield GP Unit.
 He has worked in general practice training with the Australian General Practice Training Program for the Royal Australian College of General Practitioners and WentWest.
 He continues to train general practitioner registrars within the GP unit.

 Andrew holds academic appointments at the University of NSW, the University of Sydney and Western Sydney University.
 He has had extensive experience in quality improvement for general practice through the Australian Primary Care Collaboratives Program.
-He is the chair of the Wentworth Healthcare which provides the Nepean Blue Mountains Primary Health Network.
+He is a board member of Wentworth Healthcare which provides the Nepean Blue Mountains Primary Health Network.

-Andrew’s academic interests and areas of publication include quality improvement in general practice, medical education and the role of general practitioners in the care of patients with rare diseases.
-He is a fellow of the Australian Institute of Company Directors and a member of the NPS Medicinewise Board Audit and Risk Committee.
+His academic interests and areas of publication include quality improvement in general practice, medical education and the role of general practitioners in the care of patients with rare diseases.
+He is a fellow of the Australian Institute of Company Directors and a member of the NPS MedicineWise Board Governance and Nomination Committee.

 Jim’s career over the past 30 years has been in higher education administration, specialising for over 20 years in international education, entrepreneurship in higher education and business management.